 - Crater Camping and Mountain Cycling (MB).

-Mountain Climbing of Kilimanjaro
+Mountain Climbing of Kilimanjaro national park

 Climbing to Kibo peak takes 5 to 8 days depending on the route.
 The more days, the higher the possibility to conquer the summit.
 Six mountain trails can take a climber to the highest point in Africa, each route offering different attractions and challenges.

-Mountain Cycling on Kilimanjaro Mountain
+Mountain Cycling on Kilimanjaro national park

 Tourists have a chance to cycle inside the park.
 There are two routes, one for summit bound